oliveiraleo/RSSignal-LoRa/README.md

 A: Please, note that the total number of RSSI measurements obtained from both sides should be equal.
 If they are different (or for some reason they were modified during the pre processing step), chances are that the RS codec will fail to correct the bits.

+### Q7: I need to reduce the amount of storage required in order to run the framework.
+What can I do?

+A: For a start, maybe you should ditch the Python Virtual Environment located inside the `pyvenv` folder.
+But keep in mind that the [requirements](https://github.com/oliveiraleo/RSSignal-LoRa#requirements) must be met for the framework to be able to run.

 ## Citing this work

 Please, cite this work as: